tipollae/co-code.net/README.md

 # Learning Documentation

+## Encapsulation

+I started understanding encapsulation more when I was working on Baklafy.
+This project made me really think about the systems that I was going to be use and how each function would interact with each other.
+Although this wasn't where it fully clicked, it happened while refactoring my code on this project from one large monolithic file into separate handler classes/modules.

+Before, a lot of my server logic directly accessed and modified shared objects like rooms, tokens, users, and sockets from different parts of the code.
+This worked, but it made the system harder to reason about because many parts of the program could change the same data directly.
+Adding new features was also a headache, as I had to scroll through hundreds of lines of code across a single index.js file.
+I had an enormouse spagetti of code.

+The reason why this concept was able to come to understand this significantly was most likely due to the fact that co-code.net already had all the systems lying around.
+All I had to do was decide which parts belonged to which.
+From there it was just a bunch of puzzle pieces that needed organizing.
+In comparison, Baklafy was a fresh project.
+I was already overwhelmed and overthinking the system without even adding the essential parts of the system yet.

+Encapsulation helped me realize that each system should own its own data and expose controlled methods for interacting with it.
+For example, instead of other parts of the code directly changing this.rooms, the room handler can provide methods like createRoom(), getRoom(), updateRoom(), or deleteRoom().
+This keeps the logic for managing rooms inside one place.

+This makes the code safer and easier to maintain because changes to room logic only need to happen inside the room handler.
+It also makes the rest of the server cleaner because other modules do not need to know exactly how rooms are stored internally.

+I also learned that encapsulation is not just about using classes.
+It is about controlling access to data and reducing how much the rest of the program depends on internal details.
+Even if the data is still stored in objects, the important part is that I interact with it through clear methods instead of directly modifying it everywhere.

+Overall, encapsulation made me think more about designing systems rather than just writing functions that make things work.
+It helped me separate responsibilities, reduce messy dependencies, and make my code easier to refactor in the future.

 ## Middle ware
 While refactoring co-code.net from a monolithic architecture into a modular one, I finally understood how Socket.IO middleware (io.use()) and next() are intended to be used.